London Phone Booth

-As I unloaded my bags from my weeklong London & Iceland excursion, I chuckled at the mail that had arrived for me in my absence.
+As I unloaded my bags from my weeklong London & Iceland excursion, I chuckled at the mail arriving for me in my absence.
 On my pillow laid Essence Magazine’s June 2016 travel edition.
-It was this time last year that I was reading an Essence article that encouraged women to step out of their comfort zone and see the world, even if it meant doing so, solo!
+This time last year, I read an Essence article encouraging women to step out of their comfort zone and see the world, even if it meant doing so solo!
 After reading that article, I was determined not to let another year pass before I did just that.

 Several failed attempts at traveling to new and exotic places with my friends had left me frustrated and anxious.
 The travel bug bit me during my first international trip to Sydney, Australia.
-Wanting to recapture that feeling of excitement and wonder, I vowed to make traveling a priority, but without my squad, I felt discouraged.
+Wanting to recapture that excitement and wonder, I vowed to prioritize traveling, but without my squad, I felt discouraged.
 Exhausted by my ladies’ inability to get into Formation, I made a list of countries I wanted to visit.
 Using the stamp-less pages in my passport as motivation, I saved up my money and vacation days.

 Walking around Reykjavik, Iceland!

-First, let’s play a little game of True or False, so that I can give you the real on what it is like traveling solo:
+First, let’s play a little game of True or False so that I can give you the real of what it is like traveling solo:

 I’ll look lonely.